MinecraftForge/Documentation/docs/blockentities/ber.md

 Registering a BER
 -----------------

-In order to register a BER, call `BlockEntityRenderers#register` passing the `BlockEntityType` to be rendered with this BER and a `BlockEntityRendererProvider`, or BERP, that's used to construct the BER.
-BERPs can be a method reference that takes in a `BlockEntityRendererProvider$Context` and returns a BER.

-!!! important

-    `BlockEntityRenderers#register` should be registered within the synchronous work queue (`#enqueueWork`) of the `FMLClientSetupEvent` since the method is not thread-safe.
+In order to register a BER, you must subscribe to the `EntityRenderersEvent$RegisterRenderers` event on the mod event bus and call `#registerBlockEntityRenderer`.